sing-group/run-pathfindR/README.md

 ## Motivation

 This script was created in the context of a [Compi pipeline for RNA-Seq data analysis](https://github.com/sing-group/compi-rnaseq-pipeline).
 In this pipeline, DElite was used for performing DEA and so this is the input CSV file to the script.
-As the original GTF annotation uses EnsemblIDs, this file was postprocessed to add gene names.
-These two fields are used to convert the counts file gene EnsemblIDs into gene names before using it in pathfindR.
+This file contains a column with name "gtf_gene_id" and was postprocessed to add gene names.
+These two fields are used to convert the counts file (that contains the Gene IDs from the GTF file used previously) into gene names before using it in pathfindR.
 Hopefully this script can be reused for similar purposes!

 ## Test